Genesee County Clerk's Office

-Business owners may file for, or renew, an assumed name in person at our office or by downloading the DBA form.
-When filing in person, all business owners must be present and must provide valid photo identification; our office will provide all forms necessary at the time of application.
+Business owners may file for, or renew, an assumed name in person at our office or by mail.
+When filing in person, all business owners must be present and must provide valid, state-issued, photo identification.
+NOTE: The address on the ID provided must match the current residential address of the business owner.
+Our office will provide all forms necessary at the time of application.
 If a form is downloaded from our website, it must be signed by all business owners (notarization required) and mailed to our office "Attention: Assumed Names" at the address listed above.
+When applying by mail, payment must be made by money order or business check (no personal checks).
 Both new filings and renewal filings are made on the same application form.

 Applying for and Renewing a Co-partnership Certificate